Max Martin: The Weeknd

-Martin co-wrote and produced three songs from The Weeknd's sophomore album, Beauty Behind the Madness (2015), namely "Can't Feel My Face"—which peaked at number one on the Billboard Hot 100—"In the Night" and "Shameless".
-He co-wrote and produced four songs from The Weeknd's third album, Starboy (2016).
-He contributed "Hardest to Love", "Scared to Live", "Blinding Lights", "In Your Eyes", and "Save Your Tears" to The Weeknd's fourth studio album, After Hours (2020).
+Martin co-wrote and produced three songs from the Weeknd's sophomore album, Beauty Behind the Madness (2015), namely "Can't Feel My Face"—which peaked at number one on the Billboard Hot 100—"In the Night" and "Shameless".
+He co-wrote and produced four songs ("Rockin'", "Love To Lay", "A Lonely Night", and "Ordinary Life") from the Weeknd's third album, Starboy (2016).

+He contributed "Hardest to Love", "Scared to Live", "Blinding Lights", "In Your Eyes", and "Save Your Tears" to the Weeknd's fourth studio album, After Hours (2020).
 The latter album was both a critical and commercial success.

-Martin also co-wrote and assisted in the production of Take My Breath, released in August 2021.
+Martin also co-wrote and assisted in the production of "Take My Breath", released in August 2021.
+He also produced or co produced the majority of the songs on the Weeknd's fifth studio album Dawn FM (2022).

+Martin appears on The Weeknd's sixth studio album Hurry Up Tomorrow (2025), co-writing and/or producing the songs "Open Hearts ", "Give Me Mercy", "Drive", "Society", "Runaway", and discarded lead single "Dancing in the Flames".

 Coldplay

 Martin appeared as a keyboardist on two singles from Coldplay's eighth studio album Everyday Life (2019): "Orphans" and "Champion of the World".
 In June 2021, Coldplay announced their ninth studio album Music of the Spheres (2021), with Martin serving as the album's producer.
 The album received mixed reviews from critics but was a commercial success, debuting at the top of the UK Albums Chart and becoming the album with most sales in a week in the United Kingdom since Ed Sheeran's No.6 Collaborations Project (2019).

 Music of the Spheres (2021) included songs such as "Higher Power", "Let Somebody Go", which Selena Gomez appears on, and "My Universe", which BTS appears on.
 "My Universe" debuted at number one on the Billboard Hot 100, giving Martin his twenty fifth number one as a writer and twenty third number one as a producer on the chart.
-He is tied only with George Martin for producer with most Billboard Hot 100 number ones.
+With that song, he tied with George Martin for producer with most Billboard Hot 100 number ones.
+(He would later pass Martin.)
+He recently co-wrote and co-produced a majority of their 2024 studio album Moon Music.